 Please see below for current programs available to small businesses as a result of these efforts:

-The SBA's Paycheck Protection Program (PPP) provides loans to help businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
-Originally set to expire on March 31, 2021, the program will now remain open until May 31, 2021.
+The SBA’s Paycheck Protection Program (PPP) provides loans to help businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
+This program expired on May 31, 2021.

 Borrowers may qualify for full loan forgiveness if during the 8 to 24 week covered period following loan disbursement employee and compensation levels are maintained, the loan proceeds are spent on payroll costs and other eligible expenses, and at least 60 percent of the proceeds are spent on payroll costs.
 Please email our team at PPP@mountainone.com or contact your MountainOne lender to discuss your eligibility for PPP loan forgiveness.

 We encourage you to visit the SBA website to learn more about Payroll Protection Program (PPP) loans and loan forgiveness.
 You can also email our team at email@example.com or contact your MountainOne lender with any questions.